findmypast/usher/README.md

 ##### Ignore errors

-Errors in this task won't mark it as failed.
+Errors in this task won't mark it as failed when `ignore_errors` is set to `true`.
 This is mainly useful for tasks like sequence where execution stops if a task fails.
 Takes one value, `true` if errors should be ignored, `false` if not (which is the same as the option not being present at all).

 #### Task Cleanup